tianer2820/BetterSkin2/readme.md

 ### Complex
 - implement document open & save menu
 - implement undo redo
-- add pen buffer layer and pen indicator layer, reimplement render functions
+- add support for replace layer mode, for adding tools like move or eraser, so layer buffer can be used either as a alpha over or as a replacement

 ### Middle
 - move all constants to CST class
 - reimplement color picker signal structure to match other parts of the program
 - implement all tool properties panels
 - implement 3D to UV mapping, 3D viewport pen input
-- add support for replace layer mode, for adding tools like move or eraser, so layer buffer can be used either as a alpha over or as a replacement
+- implement layer viewer add/delete layer function
+- implement settings manager

 ### Simple
 - new icon